rpavlov/security-plus-notes/sec-plus.md

 ### Legal & compliance

 Most countries have laws, regulations, and standards designed to protect different forms of data.
-As introduced in Module 1-2, in the United States, the Health Insurance Portability and Accountability Act (HIPAA), PIPEDA in Canada, and PCI-DSS for credit cards.
+In the United States, the Health Insurance Portability and Accountability Act (HIPAA), PIPEDA in Canada, and PCI-DSS for credit cards.

 ### Personally identifiable information